 Generally the continuity in 2001: a Space Odyssey is pretty good.
-But one exception is probably the four iterations of the front panel on the EVA pod spacecraft.
+The most notable exception is probably the four iterations of the front panel on the EVA pod spacecraft.

-A: the front panel as it appears on the three full-sized pods in the pod bay.
+A: The front panel as it appears on the full-sized pods in the pod bay.
 All have machined metal (probably aluminium) cylindrical front cameras, not the black Nikkor camera lens used to depict HAL 9000.
 Details are simple, and none of the rings have coloured curved lines applied.
+Photos exist showing the fronts of all three parked pods, and all match this look.

 B: The front panel as it appeared in most of the space scenes.
 Basically the pod bay pod, but the metal camera lens was replaced with the black HAL lens.